ultimate-theory-of-everything/ctf-writeups/googlectf-2019/beginners/satellite.md

 >>> message='VXNlcm5hbWU6IHdpcmVzaGFyay1yb2NrcwpQYXNzd29yZDogc3RhcnQtc25pZmZpbmchCg=='
 >>> base.base64decode(message)
 b'Username: wireshark-rocks\nPassword: start-sniffing!\n'
 ```
 Immediately upon the connection to 'osmium' whireshark captures a DNS request to resolve `satellite.ctfcompetition.com`, in the response we see it being resolved to 34.76.101.29.

-Filtering out packets by the source ip = 34.76.101.29 and chosing option (a) in init_sat cli we get the first flag in the response TCP packet:
+Filtering out packets by the source ip = 34.76.101.29 and choosing option (a) in `init_sat` cli we get the flag in the response TCP packet:

 **Flag: CTF{4efcc72090af28fd33a2118985541f92e793477f}**